CouncilofLorien/counciloflorien.github.io/docs/emended/medm-emended.md

 [^rulings-monday-12-6-97]: See [CRF, Delayed Rulings / Rulings Monday, Rulings Effective 12/6/97](/original/rulings/crf-15/#rulings-effective-12697)
 [^crf-errata-agent-detainment]: Agent attacks against minions are always detainment. \[Effective 8/27/98].
 See [CRF, Complete Errata Listing, Rules Errata](/original/rulings/crf-15/#rules-errata)
 [^crf-current-site]: A non-moving company’s current site is considered its new site for card play.
 See [CRF, Turn Sequence, Movement/Hazard Phase, General](/original/rulings/crf-15/#general).
+[^crf-site-phase-general]: Play of an ally, item, faction, or resource card which will normally tap the site must be after the company resolves all automatic, agent and on-guard creature attacks.
+See [CRF, Turn Sequence, Site Phase, General](/original/rulings/crf-15/#general-3)